Documentation

 * Commands provided

 Blocks are defined per mode.
-In c-mode, c++-mode and java-mode, they
+For example, in c-mode and similar,

-are simply text between curly braces, while in Lisp-ish modes parens
+they are simply text between curly braces, while in Lisp-ish modes

-are used.
+parens are used.
 Multi-line comment blocks can also be hidden.
-Read-only

-buffers are not a problem, since hideshow doesn't modify the text.
+Read-only buffers are not a problem, since hideshow doesn't modify

 The command `M-x hs-minor-mode' toggles the minor mode or sets it